ajgbarnes/level9/README.md

 I do not hold the copyright to the original games, only the python programs that inspect and read them.
 The original game Copyright remains with Level 9.

-Thank you to David Kinder and Glen Summers for their work on the C Level 9 interpreter.

 Feedback and comments are always appreciated to help preserve and understand the internals of this classic.

+# Credits

+Thank you to David Kinder and Glen Summers for their work on the [C Level 9 interpreter].(https://github.com/DavidKinder/Level9/tree/master)

+Thank you to [Filip Balyu](https://github.com/balyuf) for his help and support with the v2/v3/v4 support (sorry, always had to do it in my style!)

+Thank you to [Neil Hunter](https://github.com/neildhunter) for his invaluable review of the version 1 specification  and multiple corrections.

 # Level 9 Version 1 Specification